Roqueotha04/Microservices-Student-Course/README.md

 - No hardcoded URLs
 - Cleaner inter-service contracts

-This is used for direct communication between core domain services when immediate responses are required
+This is used for direct communication between core domain services when immediate responses are required.

 ---